 Here are the most important fields to fill in:

-Description: enter any of the basic home facts that you know about this property, including bedrooms, bathrooms, square footage, year built, parking, etc.
+Description: enter any of the basic home attributes that you know about this property, including bedrooms, bathrooms, square footage, year built, parking, etc.

 Click the Next Section button at the bottom of the page to continue: